dddd

 Please speak with your doctor to know more.

-Are older people still at risk if they haven’t had chickenpox?
+Am I still at risk of Herpes zoster shingles if I haven't had chickenpox?

 What is herpes zoster ophthalmicus?